A journey of resilience

 It took four years for her family to get approval to settle in Australia as refugees.

-“We were over the moon,” she explains.
+“We were over the moon,” the young refugee explains.
 “We were so grateful for the opportunity, but it was very challenging when we first came to Australia.

 “We could gain an education, but we didn’t speak English.
 We had to start from scratch.
 It took time to transition.”